Buying your first home

 Those on payroll may find it easier to show proof of earnings.
 But if you have a history of self-employment, your tax records can be used to show proof of income.
 Lenders will usually want to see records for at least the last two years.

-Wherever you are in your teaching career, a professional mortgage may give you the best chance of a great offer.
+Wherever you are in your career, professional mortgages for teachers may give you the best chance of a great offer.

 Professional mortgages are designed for trusted professions like teachers, doctors, dentists, accountants and solicitors.
 Jobs which are often seen as a more reliable long-term risk.